-The famous Kyoto Famous Menbaka Fire Ramen (which is also the world’s first) is located at Cineleisure Orchard Level 5.
+The famous Kyoto Famous Menbaka Fire Ramen (which is also the world’s first) is located at The Centrepoint mear Somerset MRT station (it has moved out of Cineleisure Orchard Level 5).

 This is the brand’s the first and only international outlet.